pkim050/codetest/Notes.md

 1. Database is now affected when creating todos.
 2. Trash icon works where it would delete the todo including the database when user clicks on it.

+# Fourth commit
+1. Edit icon works where user can edit the description of the todo and it gets saved on both front end and back end.
+2. When user hits the checkmark, the todo gets updated in the backend as well saying that the the status of done is true.
+3. Vice versa of #2 when unchecking the checkmark.
+4. Added a neat progress bar of completing todos.

+### Notes
+Don't have enough time but I wouldn't mind having this list be sorted specifically where completed todos are hidden from front end when user filters for only non finished todos.
+Implementing front end testings such as lint, etc.
+Instead of deploying this to the internet, maybe I can create my own (second) version of the todo list but not with react, strictly with turbo, stimulus and with tailwind instead of bootstrap on my website.
+I will probably use an endpoint like: [a link](https://www.patrick.aaron.kim.com/roaming_hunger).
+Overall, I had a great time working on it.

+Thank you all for your time and the opportunity.

+- Patrick Kim